Transportation Planning

 Bachelor of Arts in Sociology from Barnard College, Columbia University

 Amalia Holub is a community planner with more than a dozen years of transportation planning and policy expertise.
 She leads U.S. DOT Volpe Center support to the National Park Service’s Park Planning, Facilities, and Lands Directorate, Park Facility Management Division, and Pacific West Region.
 These portfolios draw on a team of more than 80 multidisciplinary staff from across the U.S. DOT Volpe Center, working on dozens of active projects ranging from national transportation policy and funding strategies to site-specific emerging mobility pilots and electric vehicle transition.
-Holub has also overseen work with FHWA and the Office of the Secretary on topics including safety, bicycle/pedestrian connectivity, micromobility, and equity.
+Holub has also overseen work with FHWA and the Office of the Secretary on topics including safety, bicycle/pedestrian connectivity, and micromobility.
 Prior to joining the U.S. DOT Volpe Center, her career included work in state government, an international sustainable transportation non-profit in Argentina, and the private sector.

 View Amalia Holub’s LinkedIn profile.